Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.2.md

 - The window for recharging at a Repair Bot in GMDX now properly updates the bio energy bar immediately.
 - GMDX now shows the value of the Stealth skill in a more interpretable format (based on your walk speed).
 - GMDX now shows more useful descriptions of the randomized values of the "EMSP" (Dash) and "Energy Transference" augs.
+- Revision can no longer change the "Gameplay Style" to "Vanilla" by cycling through the options backwards.
 </details>